 So how do we “tune in” to a whispery voice?
 Especially on the days when the other one is so loud and relentless and exhausting?

 I want to share a strategy that I’ve been playing with lately when the critic is ruling the roost.
-It was introduced to me by my friend, and gifted Stress and Resilience Coach, Michelle MacLean.
+It was introduced to me by my friend, and gifted Health Coach and Mentor, Michelle MacLean.

 Think about a situation that you might be struggling with.
 It could be helpful to focus on an issue that you know your critic has vehement opinions about.
 Maybe it’s an unresolved quandry at work or an ongoing issue in your family.
 Maybe it’s a concern about how to move forward with something.

 Take a piece of paper and draw a line down the middle.
 At the top of the left side, write the words “Inner Critic” and at the top of the right side, write the words “Inner Friend” (or Inner Champion, Inner Divine, My Higher Self, My Soul, or whatever wording resonates with you).